-• Line 28: Date and time of the observation epoch (receiver time of the received signals) in the format year, month, day, hours, minutes, seconds (here 01:46:00 hours on 29 June 2023), epoch flag (0 = OK, 1 = power failure betweencurrent and previous epoch, >1 = special event, e.g. 2 = start moving antenna), and the number of satellites in the current epoch (here 15).
-The special character '>' preceding the epoch information was introduced as an identifier to enable reading programs to easier detect the next epoch in case of a corrupted data file or when streaming observation data in a RINEX-like format.

-- Each following line contains the observations from a single satellite, starting with the system identifier and satellite identifier (PRN).
+- Line 28: Date and time of the observation epoch (receiver time of the received signals) in the format year, month, day, hours, minutes, seconds (here 01:46:00 hours on 29 June 2023), epoch flag (0 = OK, 1 = power failure between current and previous epoch, >1 = special event, e.g. 2 = start moving antenna), and the number of satellites in the current epoch (here 15).
+The special character '>' preceding the epoch information was introduced as an epoch record identifier to enable reading programs to easier detect the next epoch in case of a corrupted data file or when streaming observation data in a RINEX-like format. - Each following line contains the observations from a single satellite, starting with the system identifier and satellite identifier (PRN).
 In this example, 2 Galileo, 7 GPS, 1 QZSS and 5 GLONASS satellites were observed.
-The previous length limitation to 80 characters per row no longer applies as this now depends on the observation type list declared in the RINEX header and the available observables per satellite per epoch. - Line 29: Observations recorded for the first satellite (E02, i.e. Galileo satellite 02) see line 14 in Figure 4 for the corresponding Galileo observation types in the RINEX header.
+There is no data record length limitation as this depends on the constellation observation list declared in the RINEX header and the available observables per satellite per epoch, i.e. the previous length limitation to 80 characters per row does no longer apply. - Line 29: Observations recorded for the first satellite (E02, i.e. Galileo satellite 02) see line 14 in Figure 4 for the corresponding Galileo observation types in the RINEX header.
 Each observation value continues to be defined as a float value of total length 14 with 3 decimals (F14.3), followed by two optional single-digit integer records (I1 or blank) representing the Loss of Lock Indicator (LLI) and the Signal Strength Indicator (SSI). - Line 30-43: Observations recorded for the other satellites in this epoch, with missing observations (or those not observed) indicated as blanks.